Eli-33/ElaheJamshidiAraghi.github.io/README.md

 ```
 ## Files
-The app has 1 page which is index.html.there is 1 Javascript file.
-And, styles.css for styling the app.
+The app has 4 pages which is index.html.there is 4 CSS files for styling the app.

 ## Screenshot
 Please visit [my website](https://eli-33.github.io/ElaheJamshidiAraghi.github.io/).